-10.2 In order to be awarded a result of merit, a candidate must obtain an aggregate mark of 60 per cent or greater; a result of distinction requires an aggregate mark of 70 per cent or greater.

-- 10.2.1 Where appropriate, a Board of Examiners may award a result of merit where a candidate has achieved an aggregate mark of 60 per cent or greater across the programme as a whole AND has obtained a mark of 60 per cent or greater in each element with the exception of one element AND has obtained a mark of 50 per cent or greater in this latter element. - 10.2.2 Where appropriate, a Board of Examiners may award a result of distinction where a candidate has achieved an aggregate mark of 70 per cent or greater across the programme as a whole AND has obtained a mark of 70 per cent or greater in each element with the exception of one element AND has obtained a mark of 60 per cent or greater in this latter element. - 10.3 Candidates should only be considered for promotion to pass, merit or distinction if their aggregate mark is within 2.5 per cent of the relevant borderline.
+- 14.2 In order to be awarded a result of merit, a candidate must achieve at least 60 per cent in each element; in order to be awarded a result of distinction, a candidate must achieve at least 70 per cent in each element. - 14.2.1 Where appropriate, a Board of Examiners may award a result of merit where a candidate has achieved an aggregate mark of 60 per cent or greater across the programme as a whole AND has obtained a mark of 60 per cent or greater in each element with the exception of one element AND has obtained a mark of 50 per cent or greater in this latter element. - 14.2.2 Where appropriate, a Board of Examiners may award a result of distinction where a candidate has achieved an aggregate mark of 70 per cent or greater across the programme as a whole AND has obtained a mark of 70 per cent or greater in each element with the exception of one element AND has obtained a mark of 60 per cent or greater in this latter element. - 14.3 Where a programme has been approved for delivery in a credit-based modular format and does not conform to the element structure above, the scheme of awards must identify the requirements for award and how the final classification will be calculated.
+The scheme must clearly identify the minimum programme overall weighted average mark required for each classification, the boundary for consideration for promotion to pass, merit or distinction, and the limits for compensation of modules within the taught (PgCert/PgDip) stage of the programme.
+The scheme must be in line with the principles outlined for all other Postgraduate Taught programme following the 'element' structure. - 14.4 Candidates should only be considered for promotion to pass, merit or distinction if their aggregate mark is within 2.5 per cent of the relevant borderline.
 Nevertheless, candidates whom the Board deems to have exceptional circumstances may be considered for promotion even if their aggregate mark is more than 2.5 per cent from the borderline.
-In such cases the necessary extra marks should be credited to bring the candidate's aggregate mark into the higher range. - 10.4 Marking schemes shall be submitted to the appropriate Graduate School Master's Quality Committee when requested.
+Detailed records of all decisions should be recorded in the minutes of the meeting of the Board. - 14.5 Marking schemes shall be submitted to the relevant Faculty Education Committee when requested.

-11 Marking of Scripts and Essays/Reports/Dissertations
+15 Marking of Scripts and Essays/Reports/Dissertations and Coursework